-Science and Technology of Solid State Ionic materials and devices have recently emerged (termed as SOLID STATE IONICS) with the availability of many superionic conductors or solid electrolytes.
+Science and Technology of Solid State Ionic materials and devices have recently emerged (termed as Solid State Ionics) with the availability of many superionic conductors or solid electrolytes.
 The materials of choice for electro-chemical device application are solid-solid composites,Fabrication of quantum dot sensitized solar cells,Dye sensitized solar cells,Thin films,Polymer Electrolytes and Ionic liquids.

 In Material Research Laboratory (MRL), Sharda University our main research work is focused around the development of materials stated above and their successful application on various electrochemical devices in particular on Quantum dot sensitized solar cells (QDSC), dye sensitized solar cell (DSSC), Ion beam polymer interaction.
-In MRL, Sharda University we have dynamic group of researchers oriented towards this goal.
+In MRL, we have a dynamic group of researchers oriented towards this goal.

 However Dye-sensitized solar cell (DSSC) came in consideration after the pioneering work of Prof. M. Gratzel in the year 1991.
 It consisted of a combination of three major thin layers sandwiched between two transparent conductive electrodes.
 These layers are High band-gap nanocrystalline semiconductor coated with a dye, which absorbs light and releases electrons, Electrolyte containing a redox couple which transports electrons from the platinized counter electrode to regenerate the dye and Platinized counter electrode to collect the electrons via an external electronic circuit.